-One of the challenges encountered when attempting to strategize around improving the recruitment and quality of student representatives is that we currently have very little data about who undergraduate representatives are and what barriers there are to the task of increasing their number and effectiveness.
+We currently have very little data about who undergraduate representatives are and what barriers there are to the task of increasing their number and effectiveness.

-With the data we have, it is not really possible to paint an accurate picture of the average undergraduate representative; however, it is possible to develop some working hypotheses to test about who these representatives might be.
-These hypotheses in turn illuminate some of the potential pitfalls to developing and implementing a more deliberate outreach strategy.
-The process of testing them is also the basis for the recommendations in this report.
+With the data we have, it's very difficult to paint an accurate picture of the average undergraduate representative; however, it is possible to develop some working hypotheses to test about who these representatives might be.
+The process of testing them is the basis for the recommendations in this report.